-- Email participants the scenes that accompany this activity a PDF of the scenes only accompanies this resource on GenerationRx. org. - Introduce the program: Welcome to today's program, "Generation Rx University: The Impact of Misusing Prescription Stimulants."
+- Introduce the program: Welcome to today's program, "Generation Rx University: The Impact of Misusing Prescription Stimulants."
 You may be thinking: What is Generation Rx University?
 "Generation Rx University" encourages college students and young adults to incorporate the Generation Rx key messages into their individual, everyday lives.
 These messages focus on how to safely use medications in an effort to prevent their misuse.
 Today's program will focus on prescription stimulants.
 We'll first watch a video that addresses common misperceptions related to prescription stimulants, and then we'll conduct a skit-based activity that emphasizes skills for turning down invitations to misuse and positive alternatives to facilitate academic success. - Play the video linked to GenerationRx.org, "The Impact of Misusing Prescription Stimulants" - Summarize the video: This video explained why prescription stimulants are not a sustainable approach for improving your grades or for achieving long-term academic success.
 However, research indicates that by the time college students graduate, the majority will be invited to misuse a prescription stimulant.
-Let's conduct a skit-based activity to consider approaches for turning down these invitations to misuse and to identify positive alternatives to facilitate academic success. - Inform participants of "what to do", then begin the activity.
+Let's conduct a skit-based activity to consider approaches for turning down these invitations to misuse and to identify positive alternatives to facilitate academic success. - This activity may be delivered to either small or large groups (see below).
+Choose the appropriate format and inform participants of the activity instructions.
+Encourage participants to begin the activity.